 After much planning, packing, and flying, Westminster Presbyterian Church members, Carrie and Cathy, arrived safely in Guatemala City Wednesday afternoon.
-Upon their arrival, they immediately connected with our international mission coworker, Emerson Morales, of CEDEPCA.
+Upon their arrival, they immediately connected with Emerson Morales of CEDEPCA.
 As CEDEPCA’s Program Coordinator in its Intercultural Encounters program, Emerson is a vital figure throughout all trips to Guatemala.
 Beyond his amazing translation skills, he acts as the perfect liaison between the visiting group or church and the local community with whom the group or church is partnering.
 In this case, Emerson helps Westminster and its efforts to assist the Association, so that partnership projects are helpful to the Association and local communities and not hurtful.

 One group trip will include adult members from Westminster and the New Castle Presbytery, and the other group trip will be for Westminster youth.
 As details become more concrete, dates for both trips will shared accordingly.